Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `df.dropna(inplace=True)`

 Next, using a master list of valid cost codes exported from the system, I dropped any PO items that had an invalid cost code.
-This could possibly occur due to incorrect data entry or if a cost code was made invalid and is no-longer used in POs.
+This could possibly occur due to incorrect data entry or if a cost code was made invalid and is no longer used in POs.

 `#Read in Master list of valid cost codes `
 `df_ml = pd.read_csv('raw_data/Code_Master_list.csv')`